apache/age-website/docs/clauses/return.md

 ## Optional properties

-If a property might or might not be there, you can still select it as usual.
-It will be treated as null if it is missing.
+If a property might or might not be there, it will be treated as null if it is missing.

 Query